Quarterly Tax Calculator

 Usually, estimated taxes are paid on a quarterly basis.
 The payment deadline for each quarter falls on the 15th of the month (or the next working day).
 If you can't pay your taxes by the deadline, you will be fined by the IRS.
 You can face two types of penalties: the late penalty and/or the underpayment penalty.
 It’s pretty easy to avoid the late penalty fees.
 All you need to do is just pay your taxes on time.
 To avoid the underpayment penalty, you can do a couple of things.
 The first option is to use a quarterly tax calculator to pay 100% of the tax you owed last year.
 This is an easy way to avoid penalty fees, especially useful if your income does not fluctuate as often.
 The second option is to pay at least 90% of your tax liability for this year if you think you’ll make less than you did last year.
 As this is an estimated payment, you can pay a little over 90% as a safety net to avoid an underpayment penalty.
 This is known as the “safe harbor” rule.
 If your AGI (adjusted gross income) was over $75,000 as a single filer, you’d need to pay 110% of last year’s tax liability to fulfill the safe harbor rule.
 The last option is to pay 100% of your current year’s tax liability if you think your income is going to be more than what you made last year.
 A tax penalty calculator is a good tool to check whether you owe the IRS any penalties.
 You can also use this to calculate IRS payment plans.
 The penalties usually get higher the longer you put off paying your tax liability, so it’s a good idea to pay them off as soon as you can.

-Consider the scenario of John, a freelance graphic designer who missed the deadline to file his returns and failed to make the necessary quarterly payments on time.
-Over the months following the deadline, John found himself facing escalating penalties and interest charges.
-Understanding the financial impact of these delays is crucial to avoid such situations.
+Consider the situation of Emma, a freelance copywriter who missed the deadline to file her returns and did not complete the required quarterly payments on time.
+In the months following the deadline, Emma began to face increasing penalties and accumulating interest charges.
+Understanding the financial consequences of these delays is essential to prevent such issues.
 Below is a detailed table showcasing the penalties incurred at different intervals after failing to file and pay taxes on time.

 Time Since Deadline